 Today’s post is on some skin + hair products that I almost always have with me when traveling, and use regularly while at home!
 Some of these are very old favorites, but worth mentioning again given their nifty travel-friendly packaging options (shared some thoughts on the value of these sizes, too).
 FYI for anyone interested in this dress, be warned that it’s slightly sheer.
 I loved the detailing and kept it to wear at home and as a swim cover-up.
 One issue I realized after the fact is that the straps keep sliding off my shoulders – not sure if it’s because I have narrow, sloping shoulders or if it’s a design problem.
 As a temporary fix, I have a ribbon tying the two back straps together racerback-style.

-1. Tula Day + Night cream – now also available at Bloomingdales (mine pictured is the smaller 1oz size) – After Nick nonchalantly used up all of my La Mer cream, I set out to try some alternatives.
-One that we both loved enough to purchase is this Tula cream.
+1. Tula Day + Night cream – now also available at Nordstrom (mine pictured is a smaller 1 oz travel size) – After Nick nonchalantly used up all of my La Mer cream, I set out to try some alternatives.
+One that we both loved enough to purchase again is this Tula cream.
 It uses probiotic (I’m no scientist, but I’m thinking yogurt) technology and is supposed to be hydrating and anti-aging.
 I can’t really tell about the latter, but I do know it applies really light and smoothly on my face and neck, and keeps my skin feeling soft and moisturized.
 The texture has a whipped and airy feel to it.
 For those with sensitive skin, note this does have fragrance which I usually try to avoid.
 However it’s a fresh, light scent versus a perfume-y one, and doesn’t bother me nor irritate my skin.
-The full size container lasts me approximately 2-3 months, so it can add up, but is still a fair value compared to many other face creams.
+The full size container lasts me approximately 2-3 months (with morning use only – I use a thicker cream at night in the winter), so it can add up, but is still a fair value compared to many other face creams.

-2. Biossance hydrating squalene oil and rose + squalane oil (with sugarcane-derived squalane) – One of my good friends, Wendy, first introduced me to Biossance a while back, and I rarely travel without at least one bottle.
+2. Biossance hydrating 100% squalene oil and rose with squalane oil (their squalane is sugarcane-derived) – One of my good friends, Wendy, first introduced me to Biossance a while back, and I rarely travel without at least one bottle.
 I love how pure and straightforward their products are.
-My bottle here is from last year, but their new packaging at Sephora is just gorgeous!
+My bottle here is from last year, but their new packaging is gorgeous!

 3. First Aid Beauty ultimate repair cream – I have dry, oftentimes itchy and rash-prone skin, so I really like this thicker cream from FAB with colloidal oatmeal.
 I remember having rash breakouts as a kid and being treated to the occasional oatmeal bath : ) I bring this with me on longer flights (which are super drying) to use on my hands and face.
 It is a little pricey, though, considering how much of it I use each time.